Toyota Vios: Philippines

+Singapore

+The Vios was reintroduced after 3 years hiatus and was unveiled at the 2026 Singapore Motor Show in January 2026.
+It is only available with a Hybrid powertrain on a single trim variant.

 GCC

 The model was introduced in GCC markets such as Saudi Arabia, Bahrain and the United Arab Emirates as the Yaris sedan in September 2022.
 Unlike the previous generation, the Yaris is imported from Thailand instead of Indonesia.
 The GCC market Yaris is powered by 1.3-litre 1NR-VE and 1.5-litre 2NR-VE petrol engines.

-Central and South America
+Latin America

 In countries in the South America region, the fourth-generation Vios is marketed as the Yaris sedan.
 It is marketed with the 1.5-litre 2NR-VE engine as the standard powertrain.

 Costa Rica

 In Costa Rica, the fourth generation model was released on 10 October 2022.
 It is offered in New Line (manual and CVT) and Highline (CVT only) grade levels.
 Toyota Safety Sense is standard for Highline grade.

 Mexico

 In Mexico, the fourth generation model was released on 12 October 2022.
 It is offered in Base (manual and CVT), S (manual and CVT) and S Hi (CVT only) grade levels.
 Toyota Safety Sense is standard for S Hi grade.